nabeelvalley/website/static/content/staging/gatsby-migration-2.md

 # Getting Ready

-In order to `Gatsbyify` the application, there are a two (potentially three) steps that we will need to carry before we can start updating our pages to work with the new system
+In order to `Gatsbyify` the application, there are three steps that we will need to take before we can start updating our pages to work with the new system

 1. Update folder structure
 2. Install Gatsby